Moon1570/syncnet_python/Docs/VIDEO_UTILS_GUIDE.md

 ---

-## 3. Silence-based Video Chunking
+## 3. Silence-based Video Chunking (Do not use this.
+This can not detect silence if there is a backgroud noise)

 Automatically split videos at natural silence boundaries, ideal for speech and conversation videos.